angular/angular/aio/content/guide/router.md

 This section shows you how refactor the app into different feature modules, import them into the main module and navigate among them.

-{@a heroes-functionality}
+{@a items-functionality}

-### Add heroes functionality
+### Add items functionality

 Follow these steps:

-* To manage the heroes, create a `HeroesModule` with routing in the heroes folder and register it with the root `AppModule`.
+* To manage the items, create a `ItemsModule` with routing in the items folder and register it with the root `AppModule`.

 <code-example language="none" class="code-shell">
-  ng generate module heroes/heroes --module app --flat --routing
+  ng generate module items/items --module app --flat --routing
 </code-example>

-* Move the placeholder `hero-list` folder that's in the `app` folder into the `heroes` folder.
+* Move the placeholder `hero-list` folder that's in the `app` folder into the `items` folder.
-* Copy the contents of the `heroes/heroes.component.html` from the <live-example name="toh-pt4" title="Tour of Heroes: Services example code">"Services" tutorial</live-example> into the `hero-list.component.html` template.
+* Copy the contents of the `items/items.component.html` from the <live-example name="toh-pt4" title="Tour of Heroes: Services example code">"Services" tutorial</live-example> into the `hero-list.component.html` template.

   * Re-label the `<h2>` to `<h2>HEROES</h2>`.